HOW TO STRAIGHTEN CURLY HAIR: 7 STEPS TO SMOOTH, STRAIGHT HAIR

 Once your hair is completely dry, split your hair into sections to make flat-ironing more manageable.
 The best way to do this is to work from the bottom layers of hair up.
 Pin the top two-thirds of your mane up, and work on the underside first.

-Working from the bottom-most layer of hair, pull a small section taut and pull it through your straightener starting from the roots.
+Working from the bottom-most layer of hair, pull a small section taut and pull it through your straightener, starting from the roots.
 Work with small enough sections that you only have to do two swipes of your flat iron.
 When the bottom layer of hair is straightened, unpin the rest of your hair and start straightening another section.
 Continue until each strand is smooth and shiny.
-For the best results, use a flat iron with long plates for quick straightening and frizz control.
+Use a flat iron with long plates for quick straightening and frizz control for the best results.

 Pro Tip: The ends of your hair tend to be the most delicate and prone to breakage.
 The ends are also thinner, requiring less heat to straighten.
-To help protect them from excess heat damage, stop mid-shaft when straightening your hair in sections.
-Then, at the very end, gather all of your hair and straighten the ends together.
+Stop mid-shaft when straightening your hair in sections to help protect them from excess heat damage.
+Then, at the very end, gather all your hair and straighten the ends together.

 Hair Straightening Mistakes to Avoid

 • You used too many styling products.
-Styling products are key to achieving your perfect look, but too many products can weigh down your hair.
-Focus on using only the products mentioned above that hydrate your strands and provide protection against heat.
+Styling products are key to achieving your perfect look, but too many can weigh down your hair.
+Focus on using only the above products that hydrate your strands and protect against heat.

 More Hair Straightening Tips for Curly Hair